New roofing materials inspection to withstand hurricanes

 Not Recommended Roofing Materials For Hurricanes

-If you’re thinking about replacing your roof, stay away from these materials in areas that are prone to hurricanes:
+If you’re thinking about replacing your roof or re-roofing, stay away from these materials in areas that are prone to hurricanes:

 • 3-Tab Asphalt Shingles: Too light and thin, they frequently break in winds of up to 70 mph.